 The Foundation supports many programs and efforts at the Law School.
 The large majority of support provided is determined by the donors based on their desires and interests.

-The Foundation staff prepares calculates endowment distributions and prepares budgets in consultation with the Dean and Law School personnel.
+The Foundation staff calculates endowment distributions and prepares budgets in consultation with the Dean and Law School personnel.
 These are reviewed and approved by the Budget Committee of the Board of Trustees at each semi-annual meeting.
 The Committee then brings the budgets to the full Board of Trustees for final approval.

 To the extent possible, all expenditures of the Law School are made by the University of Texas.
 The Foundation then reimburses the University of Texas for the items that are supported by the Foundation.